Hlazman/orders-products_app/README.md

 - `app.delete('/api/orders/:id', ...)` - deletes an existing order by ID and returns the deleted order
 - `app.delete('/api/products/:id', ...)` - deletes an existing product by ID and returns the deleted product

+##### socket:
+Here creates a socket.io server listening.
+It allows for real-time communication between the server and connected clients.

+The server starts by requiring the socket.io module and creating an instance of it that listens on port.
+The 'cors' option is set to allow requests from any origin, with specific HTTP methods and headers enabled.

+The server then initializes a variable activeSessions to keep track of the number of connected clients.

+When a client connects to the server, the connect event is emitted, and a callback function logs a message to the console and increments the activeSessions variable.
+The server emits the activeSessions event to all connected clients, passing the new value of activeSessions.

+When a client disconnects from the server, the disconnect event is emitted, and a callback function logs a message to the console and decrements the activeSessions variable.

 #### Dockerfile
 for building a Docker image for a Node.js application.